 I’ve always appreciated it when men in my life (father, brother, husband) have assisted me in getting home, or request and await that text message confirming that I’m safely through the front door and home safe (the kind of message which Sarah’s boyfriend never received).

 Indeed, there were many men at the protests on Clapham Common because they care, and have been equally affected by this terrible news and also by other stories in their own families and social circles.

 The way we live now

 We live in a fallen world and the ripple effect of sin stains all aspects of our lives.
-The tragedy of what happened was compounded further by the fact that the culprit was a police officer – someone meant to make us feel safe.
+The tragedy of what happened was compounded further by the fact that the culprit appears to be a police officer – someone meant to make us feel safe.